maningreen/assemblySnake/README.md

 # current progress
 you can move, it has snake movement, but if you eat two apples the game crashes. and the core gets dumped.
 Still working on that growth

+(IT DOESNT DUMP ON THE RELEASED VERSION, only on the development one :), only i deserve to suffer)

 working on that.

 and if you run into yourself the game ends.